fT0xicw5916/ManageBac-Plus/README.md

 Just to name a few.
 However, we are also actively working on finding solutions to these problems, and I'm confident that this process won't take long.

 ## TODOs
-- Simply use GET requests for GPA data
 - Change logging file to rotating
 - Uploaded files delete function (Hard, need full account system)
 - /grades add load GPA history